sowmya-mula/ecommerce-customer-behaviour-analytics/README.md

 # 👩‍💻 About Me

+Hi, I'm **SOWMYA**
-Hi, I'm a data enthusiast passionate about building projects in:
+a data enthusiast , passionate about building projects in:

 📊 Data Analytics

 🗄️ SQL & Data Warehousing

 📈 Business Intelligence

 🐍 Python for Data Analysis

 I enjoy transforming raw data into meaningful insights and creating end-to-end analytics solutions that combine data engineering, reporting, and business analysis.